-- During Registration, present a note from her Parent/Guardian to her Form Teacher or Year Tutor and show her appointment card if she has a medical/dental/other appointment which cannot be arranged after school.
+- During Registration, present a note from her parent/carer to her Form Teacher and show her appointment card if she has a medical/dental/other appointment which cannot be arranged after school.
 The Year Tutor and Form Teacher will sign the note.
-The Form Teacher will record a code M in Lesson Monitor.
+The Form Teacher will record a short comment in Lesson Monitor.

 - The note should contain:

-- > The date and time of appointment
+- The date and time of appointment

-- ➤ The pupil's full name
+- > The student's full name

 - ➤ Her class

-- A contact telephone number
+- ➤ A contact telephone number

-- > Pupils should keep a record of these requests in their Homework Diary
+- > Students should keep a record of these requests in their Homework Diary

-- The parent/guardian must collect their daughter from Reception and sign their name and details in the 'Signing Out Register'.
-Pupils are encouraged to return to school after the medical or dental appointment.
+- The parent/carer must collect their daughter from Reception and sign their name and details in the 'Signing Out Register'.
+Students are encouraged to return to school after the medical or dental appointment.

-Telephone requests - In an emergency a parent/guardian may phone the school requesting that their daughter be allowed out of school.
-Such calls will be checked before permission is given and the parent/guardian will be asked to collect their daughter from Reception and to complete the Signing Out Register.
+Telephone requests - In an emergency a parent/carer may phone the school requesting that their daughter be allowed out of school.
+Such calls will be checked before permission is given and the parent/carer will be asked to collect their daughter from Reception and to complete the Signing Out Register.